-You’re committed to helping people in need or improving the environment.
+You’re committed to having a social or environmental impact.
 And you’re in the early stages of setting up a social enterprise, charity or impact project to make it happen.

 Now you’d like some support to get things up-and-running.
 (If your project already makes more than £15,000 a year, try Trade Up.)

 - A free learning programme (14 learning days, spread over a year)

 - A grant of £1,000 (money you don’t pay back)

 Hear from Lyndall, who has completed the Start Up programme:

 Hear from La’Toyah, who has completed the Start Up programme:

 Register your interest via the form above and opt in to email contact.
 We’ll notify you when applications open.